ferencek/cms-RutgersSandbox-RutgersJetAnalyzer/doc/README_CRAB.txt

   -t CRAB_CFG_TEMPLATE, --crab_cfg_template=CRAB_CFG_TEMPLATE
-                        CRAB configuration file template -n, --no_creation     Create the necessary configuration files and skip the job creation (This parameter is optional)
+                        CRAB configuration file template -n, --no_creation     Create the necessary configuration files and skip the creation of CRAB jobs (This parameter is optional) --fnal                This switch is mandatory for storing output at FNAL

 The -w (--main_workdir) parameter defines the name of the main working directory, the -d (--dataset_list) parameter specifies the location of a text file containing a list of datasets to be processed, the -c (--cmssw_cfg)